slovenskointrovertiran/Triglav-Operating-System-T.O.S-/README.md

 What will TriglavOS have ?

-- A full inspired shell insipired by UNIX
+- A full shell insipired by UNIX
 - A file system (TFS)
 - Full support of english, french and slovene languages.
 - AZERTY, QWERTY, QWERTZ keyboards